 The only thing you can control is yourself.
 You can't make other private chauffeur services slow down, stop tailgating, or stay out of your blind spot.
 You can't control the weather or traffic conditions.
 And it's not worth worrying about whether or not you're a good driver (especially if the person who believes you're a terrible driver is also driving).

-Avoidance has its place; when we are in danger, it's natural for us to run away from what we perceive as the source of harm.
-In some cases, like when someone throws a rock at our head or attempts to physically harm us in some other way, running away may be necessary for survival—but avoidance isn't just about surviving; it's also about avoiding unpleasant experiences that make us uncomfortable or afraid without actually being dangerous.
+Avoidance has its place; when we are in danger, we naturally run away from what we perceive as the source of harm.
+In some cases, like when someone throws a rock at our head or attempts to physically harm us in some other way, running away may be necessary for survival—but avoidance isn’t just about surviving; it’s also about avoiding unpleasant experiences that make us uncomfortable or afraid without actually being dangerous.

 But while our brains may tell us that avoiding situations will keep us safe longer than facing them head-on will ever do, there are many ways in which avoidance can backfire: